coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/1_general_controls.md

 Useful standards include:

   - ISO/IEC 42001 B.7.2 describes data management to support transparency.
-Gap: covers this control minimally, as it only covers the data mnanagement part.
+Gap: covers this control minimally, as it only covers the data management part.
   - Not covered further in ISO/IEC standards.

 #### #CONTINUOUSVALIDATION